The 6 Best DAWs for Linux (Ubuntu) – Free and Paid

 1. Linux is a very efficient OS

-Linux contains far less bloatware and fancy bells and whistles compared to Windows or Mac, and as a result, is a much leaner OS.
+Linux contains far less bloatware and fancy bells and whistles compared to Windows or Mac, and as a result, it is a much leaner OS.

 The significant decrease in resource consumption by the OS itself frees up more resources to be used by your music production software and effects.